 Shinkansen Tickets & Platforms

-The shinkansen ticket gates are located close to the East Exit of the station on the south side of the concourse.
-There are plenty of automated ticket machines on either side of the ticket gates, but buying shinkansen tickets can be a little complicated so you might want to use the JR West Ticket Office instead.
+The Shinkansen ticket gates are located close to the East Exit of the station on the south side of the concourse.
+There are plenty of automated ticket machines on either side of the ticket gates, but buying Shinkansen tickets can be a little complicated, so you might want to use the JR West Ticket Office instead.
 Most staff can speak some English.

-Ticket machines for the shinkansen are beside the shinkansen ticket gates
+Ticket machines for the Shinkansen are beside the Shinkansen ticket gates

-The ticket gates for the shinkansen are fully automated
+The ticket gates for the Shinkansen are fully automated

 Departure times and platforms are displayed inside the ticket gates